-Diversity is the extent to which a group's participants are representative of a wide range of human attributes including, but not limited to, race, gender, religion, age, sexual orientation, able-bodiedness, education, socioeconomic status, political leaning, national origin, etc.
+Diversity is the extent to which members of the IndieWeb community, including event attendees and speakers, contributors, participants in chat, wiki editors, and self-identified IndieWeb website owners, are representative of a wide range of human attributes including, but not limited to, race, gender, religion, age, sexual orientation, able-bodiedness, education, socioeconomic status, political leaning, national origin, etc.

 A group's diversity can be measured by its ability to sustain participation among members who fall on very different points on the spectrum within a single attribute, and also by sustaining variations among many different attributes at once.

 "Improving diversity" has become a major topic among technology companies as a response to numerous studies linking high-diversity groups to being more willing to express unique opinions, broadening the pool of knowledge, and positive business outcomes.
 Unfortunately, Google's diversity report, along with data from other Silicon Valley companies, shows that the tech industry still has a long way to go.

 The lack of diversity among tech companies reflects a larger systemic pattern of ignorance, inattentiveness, and/or exclusion with regard to minority groups in STEM fields, and Indie Web Camp isn't immune to those forces:

 So, who else is coming to @indiewebcamp Brighton?
 There’s currently an embarrassing all-white-male list of “creators” http://indiewebcamp.com/2014/UK/Guest_List#Creators …

 Besides societal forces, there may be other factors that hinder the adoption of Indie Web Camp principles among marginalized groups: